 - Terra launched two years before Aqua, so the Terra record starts earlier, with observations beginning in 2000.

 - Due to a Band 6 detector failures on Aqua shortly after launch, early versions (Version 5 and before) of the MODIS Aqua snow products were produced differently than their Terra counterparts.
 This made comparing the output from the two collections harder.
 In 2012, researchers resolved this problem by developing a post-processing technique to restore Aqua Band 6 data to scientific quality.
 This technique was incorporated into NSIDC products starting in 2015, with the publication of Version 6.
-Detailed information is available from the MODIS data versions page.
+Detailed information is available from the MODIS Version History.

 - Terra crosses the equator from north to south at roughly 10:30 a.m. local time.
 Aqua crosses the equator from south to north at roughly 1:30 p.m. local time.